sugarbuzzdesigns/assembly/plugins/relative-url/readme.txt

 * First release

 == Changelog ==

+= 0.1.5 =
+* Use buffer method again, it's better with less issues since it mainly works for development environment.

+= 0.1.4 =
+* Compatibility check for 4.6 and 4.7, nothing new, just bump version to tell everyone this plugin still works.

 = 0.1.3 =
 * Compatibility check for 4.5, nothing new, just bump version to tell everyone this plugin still works.